FilipDem/Domoticz-iROBOT-ROOMBA-plugin/README.md

 It can be started manually by `python3 roomba --topic /roomba/feedback/# --broker localhost --brokerFeedback /roomba/feedback --mapPath '' --mapSize '' --log ''` from the folder `/home/pi/domoticz/plugin/Roomba`.
 The arguments have the following meaning:
   * --topic: information/topics subscribed from the ROOMBA
   * --broker: (IP)Address of the MQTT Broker/Server
-  * --brokerFeedback: information/topics from the ROOMBA sent to the MQTT Broker
+  * --broker_feedback: information/topics from the ROOMBA sent to the MQTT Broker
-  * --mapPath: set to '' to avoid creating html files and disable map creation
+  * --mappath: set to '' to avoid creating html files and disable map creation
-  * --mapsSize: set to '' to avoid creating html files and disable map creation
+  * --mapsize: set to '' to avoid creating html files and disable map creation
-  * --log: set to '' to avoid creating log file on disk It is possible to add more debug information by adding the argument `--debug` to the
+  * --log: set to '/tmp/roomba.log' to avoid creating log file on disk It is possible to add more debug information by adding the argument `--debug` to the

 Create a service to start up the client automatically on boot of your domoticz server (stop the python script manually if it would have been started manually before):